-- > Welcome, introductions and expectations for the course. - Examining the role of a supervisor - > Exploring what it means to be a supervisor in the public sector - Identifying the skills needed to be a more agile learner - Introduction to the learning model that sets the basis for the class.
+- > Welcome, introductions and expectations for the week. - Orient participants and set expectations for Fundamental Supervisory Practices course. - ➤ Define and clarify the role of government and the expectations of being a supervisor in the public sector. - Identify the skills needed to be a more agile learner.